 Teach the value of failure

 This ties in along with inculcating a growth mindset to look at failure as a learning opportunity instead of a setback and can be done by focusing on the learning process; finding out where the mistake was made and what could have been done to prevent it.
 Failure is inevitable when learning something new; be it Computer Science or picking up a new skill.
 This is a crucial part of the learning process as it fosters persistence.
 Chances are no matter how well you have thought out a solution, it will almost never work the first time you try it and it is through this iteration of ideas, where kids really learn from their mistakes.
 The learning point is vital in the process as it helps kids develop the right mindset when approaching problems in the future.

 The benefits of having more females in the tech space definitely cannot be contained in a single blog post, just thinking about what this diversity can do in reaching new levels of value creation is truly inspiring.
-Having such amazing role models in the space such as Reshma Saujani, Kimberly Bryant and Rebecca Kantar only mean the younger generation of females have more relatable professionals to look up to.
+Having such amazing role models in the space such as Reshma Saujani, Kimberly Bryant and Rebecca Kantar only means the younger generation of females have more relatable professionals to look up to.
+My Degree Guide, one of many initiatives out there, also has a great compilation of scholarships available for females in STEM, Business, Arts & Humanities, Medicine, Social Sciences, Teaching, and more to support and encourage females, regardless of their backgrounds to succeed.
 As an educational technology startup who is also passionate about making a change in the way children are educated, we too fully support and commit to the movement.
 Join in to change the way our kids learn.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!